MartiFiak/Groupie-Tracker/README.md

 - Concert informations.

-Be informed of all the latest events of your favorite musical artists with the prices their different locations but also the possibility to access our online ticketing.
+Be informed of all the latest events of your favorite musical artists with the prices their different locations.
 <br>
 <br>